hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 ![](/img/spire-verify.png)

-You should also check the same for ingress-gateway pod in istio-system namespace and verify that your deployed workloads and ingress-gateway has the same issuer.
+You should also check the same for ingress-gateway pod in Istio-system namespace and verify that your deployed workloads and ingress-gateway has the same issuer.

 #### Step 5: Open the application outside traffic